jerryjappinen/bellevue-docs/notes.md

 ## Missing features

-- Better `README`
-	- How to use pipeline, how to code, how the pipeline works, how to adjust local variables etc.

 ### Missing client-side

-- Route-specific meta information (changing favicon, page title etc.)
 - Offline handling
 	- Requires some manifest files etc. plus UI work
 - Input validation